mrocklin/mrocklin.github.io/_sources/startups/failure.md.txt

 I can explain this in one of two ways:

 1. Most CEOs are crazy
-2. Most CEOs are lie
+2. Most CEOs are lying

 It's probably a little bit of both.
 CEOs have had some success and expect it to continue.
 CEOs are also strongly pressured to convey enthusiasm, both to